john-tipper/git-semantic-versioning/README.md

 Within `build.gradle`:

+    buildscript {
+      repositories {
+        mavenCentral()
+      }

+      dependencies {
+        classpath 'org.john-tipper.gradle:git-semantic-versioning:1.0' // replace 1.0 with whatever version you need }
+    }

-    apply plugin: 'org.john_tipper.gradle.git-semantic-versioning'
+    apply plugin: 'git-semantic-versioning'

-This has been submitted to `MavenCentral` and you will need this to be listed as one of your repositories.

-Within `settings.gradle` define the major and minor versions of the project (i.e. you need to increment these manually):
+Within the project's `gradle.properties` define the major and minor versions of the project (i.e. you need to increment these manually):

-    majorVersion = '1'  // major version that will be applied, this must be a string that represents an integer minorVersion = '2'  // minor version, this is a string but it may not represent an integer, to allow for things like release candidates e.g. 2.1rc2
+    majorVersion = 1  // major version that will be applied, this must be an integer to be compliant with semantic versioning minorVersion = 2  // minor version, this is a string but it may not represent an integer, to allow for things like release candidates e.g. 2.1rc2

 Call the tasks with a `ci` property if the task is being run by Jenkins; this can be done by calling with the option `-Pci`, e.g.:

     gradlew makeBuildGitTag -Pci

 These tasks should be called when you know that the code is ok, i.e. after testing, code quality examination etc.

+##Deployment of this plugin to MavenCentral

+There is an `uploadarchives` task in Gradle that will deploy the built plugin to MavenCentral.
+It requires the following properties to be set (and which should normally be set in `~/.gradle/gradle.properties` in order to prevent the passwords being committed to source control):

+    sonatypeUser=<OSSRH username>
+    sonatypePassword=<OSSRH password>

+    signing.keyId=<Created by gpg2>
+    signing.password=<Password used to create the key>
+    signing.secretKeyRingFile=<Path to the secret key file>

 ##To Do
 * Very basic testing has been done, but not for all possible combinations of branch name, CI/not-CI, version numbers etc.